NixOS/nixpkgs/CONTRIBUTING.md

 If there is a build failure however and it happened due to a package related to your change, you need to investigate it of course.
 If ofBorg reveals the build to be broken on some platform and you don't have access to that platform, you should set your package's `meta.broken` accordingly.

-When in any doubt, please simply ask via a comment in your PR or through one of the help channels.
+When in any doubt, please ask via a comment in your PR or through one of the help channels.

 ## I received a review on my PR, how do I get it over the finish line?